Raptyyy/rapty_ac_vr_guide/README.md

 3. Install SteamVR from Steam
 4. In Content Manager go to Settings > Assetto Corsa > Video and change "Rendering Mode" to "OpenVR"

+> [!TIP]
+> Once you have the correct settings applied for your headset, test it out in singleplayer first before joining a server !

 ## 3. Setting up Custom Shaders Patch (CSP)
 1. In Content Manager go to Settings > Custom Shader Patch
   1.1 If you are prompted to install Custom Shaders Patch, press install